JulesWulms/database-technology/README.md

 Current goals:
 - Find tools to use for verification
 - Finish first sections of report
+* review report and add correct hardware verification
 - Create step-by-step plan for verification

+Optional goals:
-- Sear hfoR dataset and research 3 coloured graphs
+- Search for dataset and research 3 coloured graphs